 Office management students in an online associate's degree program take a presentations course to learn how to effectively assemble data, text and graphics into a clear and concise slideshow, typically using Microsoft's PowerPoint program.
 Many presentation courses also discuss appearance, speaking techniques and professional behavior.

 A business ethics course teaches office management students about common business practices, legal issues and consequences of workplace behavior.
 In an online business ethics course, students might be required to participate in online discussions via message boards and e-mail.

 Online office management classes in spreadsheets teach students how to utilize programs like Microsoft Excel to create templates, analyze data and print worksheets.
 Students extensively manipulate and create spreadsheets and workbooks in an online spreadsheets course.

 Intense competition for office management positions is predicted by the U.S. Bureau of Labor Statistics (BLS), and applicants who hold an associate's degree in office management can expect to be hired for entry-level jobs.
 The BLS says that many companies hire office managers from within, and many employers are hiring office managers who possess a bachelor's degree.
-The number of administrative service management positions in the U.S. will grow about 8% from 2014-2024, says the BLS, which is about as fast as all other occupations.
-According to Payscale.com, office managers with associate's degrees and 1-4 years of experience earned a median wage of about $32,000 per year as of April 2016.
+The number of administrative service management positions in the U.S. will grow about 7% from 2018-2028, says the BLS, which is about as fast as all other occupations.
+Also according to administrative service managers earned a median wage of about $96,180 per year as of May 2018.